 “There is already harsh criticism of African American hair in society without the help of ignorant people who choose to judge others based on the curl of their hair.”

-A few months later, in July, Kylie snapped a selfie in which she donned cornrows and the caption “I woke up like disss.”
+A few months later, in July, Kylie snapped a selfie (which has since been made private) in which she donned cornrows and captioned it, “I woke up like disss.”

 “When u appropriate black features and culture but fail to use ur position of power to help black Americans by directing attention towards ur wigs instead of police brutality or racism #whitegirlsdoitbetter.”